-Q: How do I set up SPF and DKIM?
+Q: Why do I need to set up SPF and DKIM?

 The way you set up your SPF record depends on your domain host.
 Make sure you include all the applications which send emails for you in your SPF record.
 Consult the help page of your email provider.
-Learn more about SPF.
+Learn about SPF and DKIM.

 Q: You mentioned that my mailbox and domain should be warmed up before connecting it to Woodpecker.
 What does it mean?

 During the warm-up, you're working on gaining a good sender's reputation for your mailbox and domain.
 Why is it important?
-Without a warm-up, anti-spam filters you don't see you as a trustworthy sender.
+Domain age is one of the first factors checked by anti-spam filters.
+Without a warm-up, anti-spam filters you don't see you and your newly created domain as a trustworthy sender.
 Security mechanisms can suspect that you send spammy content and will block your mailbox, putting it on a blacklist.

 Any new email address should be warmed up for at least 1 month, while domain for at least 3 months.

 Q: What do you mean by domain age?